Thursday, March 23, 2023

 Finally the paper was done and another week of torture ended.
 Even though I had two days away from the situation physically and mentally it was still there.
 My time was spent thinking of ways to end the situation.

 I had no desire to talk to people outside the situation because I felt like they didn’t care to hear about it.
-One evening I ventured out with a friend for ice cream and to my shock there was Rob.
+One evening I ventured out with a friend for ice cream and to my shock there was Bob.

 I knew then I was on the verge of a breakdown if I didn’t get out of the situation.